 And here it is playing a record:

-Initial notes: It’s tracking just fine, and I don’t notice any sibilance issues, including on the inner grooves.
+Initial notes: It’s tracking okay, and I don’t notice any new sibilance issues yet, including on the inner grooves.
 So alignment seems okay.

 The music sounds good.
-Maybe a little harsh and trebly, maybe not totally blowing me away… But it probably needs to breaking in, so I’m not going to rush to any conclusions.
+Maybe a little harsh and trebly, maybe not totally blowing me away… But it probably needs breaking in, so I’m not going to rush to any conclusions…